lanl/singularity-eos/doc/sphinx/src/models.rst

 .. [#PT]
     Note: Using pressure and temperature as independent variables is fraught since both pressure and energy are often multi-valued in density for many EOS due to the presence of phase changes (especially tabular EOS).
-For EOS in ``singularity-eos`` where there is not an analytic inversion to pressure-temperature space, a root-find is typically used that uses the density at standard temperature and pressure (STP) as an initial guess.
-Thus for a multivalued pressure, the returned density will most often be that closest to the STP density.
+For analytic EOS in ``singularity-eos`` where there is not an analytic inversion to pressure-temperature space, a root-find is typically used that uses the density at standard temperature and pressure (STP) as an initial guess.
+The notable exceptions to this are the spiner EOS that allow the introduction of an initial guess via the ``lambda`` function argument.

 A point of note is that "specific" implies that the quantity is intensive on a per unit mass basis.
 It should be assumed that the internal energy and entopry